 Home plate is where his heart is.

 And Summerlin is where home plate will be.

-Therefore, Don Logan will follow his heart to a new home, hoping Las Vegas 51s fans — or whatever new name we’ll go by shortly — do likewise.
+Therefore, Don Logan will follow his heart to a new home, hoping fans of the Las Vegas Aviators — formerly the Las Vegas 51s — do likewise.